okviz/okviz.github.io/_mydocs/synoptic-panel/features/filtering-maps.md

 Repeat these steps for each map you want to associate with a reference.

 After assigning the references, the visual will display the corresponding map when the map selector measure returns a matching reference.

+## Other Ways to Filter Maps

+Using the drill mode is another way to filter maps.
+When you enable the drill mode, you can assign different maps to each level in the hierarchy.
+See more in the [Drill Mode](drill-mode.md) section.

+If you don't have multiple levels in your data hierarchy, you can use the ["Last-Single" rule](drill-mode.md#the-last-single-rule) to assign different maps to individual values.